musimatical/SunPush/README.md

 Push chess is a chess variant in which the rules are modified as follows:

-**Push**: Wherever a capture would be legal in regular chess, the piece that would be captured is instead pushed back in the direction of the original piece's movement.
+**Push**: Wherever a capture would be legal in regular chess, the piece that would be captured is instead pushed back in the direction of the original piece's movement (by one square, or one L-shape for the knight).
 If this collides with another piece, it too is pushed back.
 If a piece is pushed off the board, it is captured.

 **No Immediate Pushbacks**: If a piece has just been pushed in a given direction, it cannot immediately move/push back in the opposite direction.